- Reference Number: HEY-390/2020

 Deep vein thrombosis and pulmonary embolism – It is possible for clots of blood to form in the deep veins of the legs and pelvis.
 This is called a deep vein thrombosis (DVT).
 It will normally cause pain and swelling in the legs and can be treated relatively simply with drugs.
 However, in rare cases, it is possible for a clot to break away and be deposited in the lungs or heart.
 If this occurs it is a serious situation.
 The risk of developing a DVT is low, as many precautions are taken to help reduce the risks.
 Moving around as soon as possible after your operation can help to prevent this.
 We will give you surgical compression stockings to wear whilst you are in hospital, and injections to thin the blood.
 See patient information on Venous Thromboembolism (VTE) – Reducing the Risk.

 Bowel injuries – Your bowels share the same cavity as your womb and ovaries and they can occasionally be damaged during this surgery.
 This is especially so if there is any scar tissue or cancer attached to them.
 Whilst this problem can normally be easily repaired, it is very occasionally necessary to form a stoma by bringing part of the intestine out onto the surface of the abdomen (colostomy).
-This allows you to have your bowels open into a bag.

 Are there any long-term complications? – The skin around the wound is usually numb for several months.
 This usually improves within 6 – 12 months.
+This is due to nerves healing and reconnecting back after surgery.

 How do I prepare for my operation?